andriusch/blueprints_boy/docs/_posts/2011-1-1-basic-usage.markdown

     build :fruitbowl
   end

-  it "should have 2 fruits" do
+  it "has 2 fruits" do
     expect(fruitbowl.fruits).to eq([apple, orange])
   end
 end